Vaibhav-nn/Questgen-paraphrase/README.md

 ### NLP models used

-For maintaining meaningfulness in Questions, Questgen uses Three T5 models, one for Boolean Question generation, one for MCQ and short Questions and one for Answer generation.
+For maintaining meaningfulness in Questions, Questgen uses Three T5 models, one for Boolean Question generation, one for MCQ, Short Questions, Paraphrasing and one for Answer generation.

 ### Online Demo website